 Aguaje Juice

-Amazonian palm-fruit juice — aguaje (the orange-fleshed Amazon palm fruit, beta-carotene-rich) blended with water, lime and sugar into a vibrant orange refreshing drink — Iquitos's iconic street-vendor juice, sold at every Amazon market and beach.
+Amazonian palm-fruit juice — aguaje (the scaly Amazon palm fruit with yellow-to-orange beta-carotene-rich flesh) blended with water, lime and sugar into a vibrant orange refreshing drink — Iquitos's iconic street-vendor juice, sold at every Amazon market and beach.

 A glass of aguaje juice is vivid orange — almost like Tropicana but slightly more opaque.
 The first sip is unique: tropical-fruity (somewhere between mango and papaya), slightly oily (from the natural palm oil in the flesh), gently sweet, lime-bright.
 The texture is creamy-thick — denser than typical fruit juice.
 Iquitos market vendors serve it ice-cold on hot days; locals drink several glasses per week.
 The dish is genuinely nutritious — high in beta-carotene, vitamin C, and natural fiber.